imapex/gadd/README.md

 	password: cisco_123
 	domain: CENTRAL

-* From within our RDP session, open up a terminal window and ping our server at:``172.16.118.120`` - pings should be successful.
+* From within our RDP session, open up a terminal window and ping a server at:``172.16.118.120`` - pings should be successful.
 * You can run a continous ping if you'd like:``ping -t 172.16.118.120``
 * Just let the ping run and minimize your RDP window, we'll come back to this later.

 ####---- End of Optional Section A1 ----

+---

 ###Setup continued
 * Let's start up the container by running the following command, (make sure you're in the``gadd``directory and terminal you were in earlier):